 What’s your favorite vacation spot?

-What is your favorite kitchen utensil or tool you could not live without?
+What is the one kitchen tool you could not live without?

 What would you do if you won $1 million in the lottery?